openforis/sepal-doc/docs/source/modules/dwn/weplan.rst

 The analysis also considers (as constraints) the opportunity and implementation costs of forest restoration, accounting for the potential for natural regeneration to reduce implementation costs.

-Analyses occur at a 1 km^2 resolution on a national basis, for countries containing tropical and subtropical forests within +/- 25 degrees latitude.
+Analyses occur at a 1 km^2 resolution on a national basis for countries containing tropical and subtropical forests within +/- 25 degrees latitude.
 Scenarios are offered in five levels of restoration targets, ranging from 10 percent to 50 percent of the areas available for restoration.

-Results for WePĺan - Forests, as well as more information about the project, input data and methodology, can be found on the `platform's website <http://weplan-forests.org>`.
+Results for **WePĺan - Forests**, as well as more information about the project, input data and methodology, can be found on the `platform's website <http://weplan-forests.org>`.

-The platform in SEPAL consists of a user-friendly SEPAL-based interface to retreive and manipulate the geospatial data resulting from WePlan - Forests optimisation for each pre-computed scenario.
+The platform in SEPAL consists of a user-friendly SEPAL-based interface to retrieve and manipulate the geospatial data resulting from **WePlan - Forests** optimization for each pre-computed scenario.

 Usage
 -----